daviddalpiaz/bsl/03-computing.md

 - [`tidyverse` Style Guide](https://style.tidyverse.org/)

 We will agree with the vast majority of the guidelines here.
-The exceptions are listed in the next seciton.
+The exceptions are listed in the next section.

 ### STAT 432 R Style Overrides